 Different heating mediums, like electric heating wires, thermal oil, etc., have different heat transfer characteristics, which will affect the heating rate.
 Choosing the right heating medium can improve heating efficiency.

-In injection molding molds, the design of the cooling system is very important.
+In injection molding molds, the design of the cooling system2 is very important.
 This is because molded plastic products need to cool and solidify to a certain rigidity before demolding to prevent deformation due to external forces.
 Since cooling time accounts for about 70% to 80% of the entire molding cycle, a well-designed cooling system can greatly shorten the molding time, increase injection molding productivity, and reduce costs.
 Improperly designed cooling systems can prolong molding time, increase costs, and uneven cooling can further cause warpage and deformation of plastic products.

 Based on experiments, the heat from the melt entering the mold generally goes away in two ways: 5% is transferred to the atmosphere through radiation and convection, and the other 95% is conducted from the melt to the mold.
 Because of the cooling water pipes in the mold, the heat is transferred from the plastic in the mold cavity to the cooling water pipe through heat conduction via the mold base, and then carried away by the cooling liquid through heat convection.
 A small amount of heat not taken away by the cooling water continues to conduct in the mold and dissipates into the air upon contact with the outside.